readthedocs/readthedocs.org/README.rst

 1. **Create an account** on `Read the Docs`_ by signing up with GitHub. 🖥️
    - This is a quick process that will give you access to all our features.
-   - *Image suggestion*: Screenshot of the signup page.

 2. **Grant access** to your account when prompted. ✅
    - This allows Read the Docs to connect to your repositories and pull documentation updates automatically.
-   - *GIF suggestion*: A quick animation showing the permission grant process.

 3. **Log in** and click on "Add project". ➕
    - This takes you to the project creation page where you can start linking your GitHub repositories.